How to Become a CPA

 How to become a CPA

-The path to becoming a CPA can seem complicated – after all, there are several steps in the process including education, experience and other specific requirements.
-We’ve created a four-part guide to help make the process of how to get your CPA license as simply as possible, so you know what to do and when to do it.
+The path to becoming a CPA can seem complicated - after all, there are several steps in the process including education, experience and other specific requirements.
+The steps to becoming a CPA can be complicated, but we’ve created a four-part guide to help make the process of how to get a CPA license as simple as possible, so you know what to do and when to do it.

 If you’re interested in how to be a CPA, read the FAQ section below, which answers some of the most commonly asked questions about becoming a CPA.

 Read on to find out how to become a CPA.

 Step 1: Verify your state’s CPA licensing requirements

 The first thing you will want to do on the road to becoming a CPA is check the board of accountancy in your state or jurisdiction to verify your eligibility for the examination, since these state boards will ultimately license you.

 Getting a CPA in each state has different requirements for taking the CPA Exam and becoming a licensed CPA.
 These variances can include residency or experience requirements, requirements for semester hours in accounting and more.

 Step 2: Complete your degree and gain experience